DSP-e-learn/e-learn/e-learn-README.txt

 Questions:
-- prise of the Course
+- price of the Course
 - 75% to pass the quiz?
 - shuld quiz be available after the access to Course has been revoked
+- should trainer be able to edit own Course and Quiz to course
+- should trainer be able to delete own Course
 - fields for user/trainer profiles